tracee/contextlogger/contextprovider/aspectj/README.md

 > This document contains documentation for the tracee contextlogger-aspectj module.
 Click [here](/README.md) to get an overview that TracEE is about.

-# contextlogger-aspectj
+# contextprovider-aspectj

-> The TracEE contextlogger-aspectj project offers an AspectJ / spring-AOP aspect that will output method invocation related data if an exception is thrown during the method invocation.
+> The TracEE contextprovider-aspectj project offers an AspectJ / spring-AOP aspect that will output method invocation related data if an exception is thrown during the method invocation.

 The watchdog aspect execution is triggered by the Watchdog annotation.
 Therefore the Watchdog annotation can be added to a method of a class or to a class to enable the watchdog aspect execution for all public methods of the class.